 Sidney Davies, Private, 5777, Welsh Regiment.
 Sidney was the son of Thomas and Emma Davies, of Great Hoaten, St. Ishmaels.
 He enlisted at Carmarthen into the 4th Battalion, Welsh Regiment, which was the local territorial infantry battalion.
 Sidney didn't serve overseas, but was on home service with the 4th Welsh when he died on 8 December 1916, aged 29, and is buried in St. Ishmael's (St. Ishmael) Churchyard.

 Frederick Seymour Jenkins, Sapper, 15443, Royal Engineers.
 Frederick was born at St. Ishmael’s in 1885, the son of Mathew Jenkins and Harriet Jenkins (nee Stephens), of Goose Green.
-He was an army reservist, and had been working at Peru prior to the war, before returning to Pembrokeshire in 1910.
-He then moved to Portsmouth to work in the Royal Navy Dockyard, and married Eva May Loader there in 1913.
+He was an army reservist and was working at Portsmouth in the Royal Naval Dockyard when he married Eva May Loader in 1913.
 At the outbreak of war Frederick was recalled to the colours and rejoined the 55th Field Company, Royal Engineers, which was attached to the 7th Division.
 The Division was formed during September 1914 and landed at Zeebrugge on 6 October 1914.
 The City was already falling however, and so the Division was moved to Ypres, where they became the first British Division to hold the city.
 They fought during the First Battle of Ypres, and helped stop the German advance through Belgium.
-Frederick was killed in action soon after the Division moved to the Fleurbaix sector, on 9 December 1914.
+Frederick was killed in action soon after the Division moved to the Fleurbaix sector, at a place called La Cordonnerie, on 9 December 1914.
 He was 29 years old, and is buried at Rue-Petillon Military Cemetery, Fleurbaix, France.
 Frederick was St. Ishmael's first casualty of the Great War.
-His widow was left with their young daughter Olive and son Frank to raise alone and died in 1973, aged 80, after having never remarried.
+His widow was left with their young daughter Olive to raise alone and died on 16 April 1973, aged 80, after having never remarried.

 George Hugh Jenkins, Private, 4651, Manchester Regiment.
 Hugh was born at St. Ishmael’s in 1884, the son of William Jenkins, and Mary Ann Jenkins (nee Thomas).
 He enlisted at Fleetwood, Lancashire at some time prior to the war, and joined the 1st Battalion, Manchester Regiment.
 At the outbreak of war, the Battalion was at Jullundur, India, as part of the 8th (Jullundur) Brigade, 3rd (Lahore) Division.
 This Division left India on 29 August 1914 as part of the Indian Corps and moved to France, landing at Marseilles on 26 September 1914.
 It served on the Western Front until leaving France on 10 December 1915, whereupon it moved to Mesopotamia, landing at Basra on 8 January 1916.
 Hugh was killed during the attempt to relieve the besieged garrison at Kut on 8 March 1916, aged 31.
 He is commemorated on the Basra Memorial, Iraq.